rmorshea/labox/docs/src/concepts/storages.md

 methods.
 This way, when reading data, the storage can reconstruct the full path to the data even if the prefix may have changed since the data was written.

-A pattern used within Lakery when implementing a storage is to allow users to configure their storages with a "router" function that takes in the `Digest` and `tags` of the data being saved and returns a dictionary with the storage-specific information needed to locate the data later.
-In the case of the [`S3Storage`][lakery.extra.aws.S3Storage], the router function must return an [`S3Pointer`][lakery.extra.aws.S3Pointer] dictionary with the `bucket` and `key` where the data is stored.
+A pattern used within Labox when implementing a storage is to allow users to configure their storages with a "router" function that takes in the `Digest` and `tags` of the data being saved and returns a dictionary with the storage-specific information needed to locate the data later.
+In the case of the [`S3Storage`][labox.extra.aws.S3Storage], the router function must return an [`S3Pointer`][labox.extra.aws.S3Pointer] dictionary with the `bucket` and `key` where the data is stored.
 This forces the storage implementation to be agnostic about where it's been configured to save data while still allowing it to save data in a location that can be reconstructed later.